isbatuddin/random-walk-simulation/README.md

-# random-walk-simulation
+Random Walk Simulation
-A Python project that simulates a random walk using dice rolls.
-The program generates random numbers, simulates dice rolls, and tracks a step value that fluctuates based on the outcome of the dice rolls.
-It includes simulations with varying behaviors, such as limiting the step value to prevent negative steps.
+This project demonstrates a random walk simulation using Python and NumPy.
+The simulation uses dice rolls to determine movement and includes logic to adjust behavior such as preventing negative steps.

+Features
+Generate random numbers with reproducible results using seeds.
+Simulate dice rolls to determine step changes.
+Visualize random walks over 100 steps or more.
+Implement custom behavior like bounds to prevent negative steps.
+Requirements
+Python 3.6+
+NumPy library